 Underactive thyroid (hypothyroidism) is a condition in which the thyroid gland does not make enough thyroid hormone.
-An underactive thyroid can leave you feeling low in energy, tired and depressed.
+It can leave you feeling low in energy and tired.

-Treatment for underactive thyroid is usually successful and involves taking a hormone tablet to replace the hormone your body isn't making.
+Treatment for underactive thyroid involves taking a hormone tablet to replace the hormone your body isn't making.

 The thyroid gland

 The thyroid is a small, butterfly-shaped gland in your neck.
 It produces two thyroid hormones: tri-iodothyronine (T3) and thyroxine (T4).